John M. Engelbrecht

 Mr. Engelbrecht earned his B.S. from Concordia University, Seward, Nebraska, and his M.Ed in Guidance and Counseling from Lincoln University, Jefferson City, Missouri.
 His leadership skills have been honed through a long affiliation with Association for Lutheran Secondary Schools where Lutheran administrators teach and guide upcoming Lutheran administrators and completion of the Van Lumen Educational Fellows Program.

 Mrs. Melisa Ahlers teaches Choir and Chapel Band.
 She completed her B.A. in Music Education from Concordia University in Seward, Nebraska, in 1999.
-She taught high school choir and elementary band for four years at Lutheran High North in Houston, TX.
+She taught high school choir and elementary band for four years at Lutheran High North in Houston, Texas.

 Mr. William Hawley teaches Algebra I, II, Geometry, Trigonometry and College Calculus.
 He received an Associates Degree in education at State Fair Community College in 1978; a BS in education, math and science in 1980; a M.Ed degree in 1983 at Lincoln University and M.DA. at Lincoln University in 1992.
-Mr. Hawley has served Calvary for three years and has 17 years of teaching experience as well as 13 years serving as Assistant Principal in the Jefferson City Public School system.
+Mr. Hawley has served Calvary for six years and has 17 years of teaching experience as well as 13 years serving as Assistant Principal in the Jefferson City Public School system.

 Mrs. Becky Engelbrecht joined Calvary Lutheran High School as the Administrative Assistant in July, 2007.
 Although her duties are numerous, she loves the day-to-day activities of the school.
 Serving the needs of Calvary’s students and administration puts all of her education and past experiences to good use!